-Name of legislation Smoke-free Places Act An Act to Amend the Smoke-free Places Act Bill 44, An Act to Amend the Smoke-free Places Act Date in force • October 1, 2004, January 1, 2010, and July 1, 2015 Workplaces Smoking prohibited in enclosed workplaces Smoking prohibited in group living facilities Smoking permitted by registered guests and their invited guests in designated smoking hotel rooms equipped with separate ventilation systems (only applies to rooms constructed or substantially renovated after this section of the Act came into force) Restaurants Smoking prohibited Casinos, bingos, etc. Smoking prohibited Bars Smoking prohibited Public places Smoking prohibited Outdoor provisions Smoking prohibited on and within 3 m of bar and restaurant patios Smoking prohibited on school grounds Smoking prohibited within 9 m of doorways, air intakes or windows of enclosed public places and workplaces Smoking prohibited on and within 20 m of playgrounds, beaches and sports fields Smoking prohibited on and within 9 m of outdoor trails Smoking prohibited in provincial parks (except for occupied campsites, golf courses, and designated smoking areas) Private Motor Vehicles An Act to Amend the Smoke-free Places Act • In force January 1, 2010 Smoking prohibited in private motor vehicles with children under the age of 16 years Provision for municipalities No. Municipalities cannot pass bylaws related to smoking.
+Name of legislation Smoke-free Places Act An Act to Amend the Smoke-free Places Act Bill 44, An Act to Amend the Smoke-free Places Act Bill 18, An Act to Amend the Smoke-free Places Act (Received Royal Assent on December 16, 2016 but not Date in force yet in force) • October 1, 2004, January 1, 2010, and July 1, 2015 Workplaces Smoking and vaping prohibited in enclosed workplaces Smoking and vaping prohibited in group living facilities • Smoking and vaping permitted by registered guests and their invited guests in designated smoking hotel rooms equipped with separate ventilation systems (only applies to rooms constructed or substantially renovated after this section of the Act came into force) Restaurants Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Bars Smoking and vaping prohibited Public places Smoking and vaping prohibited Outdoor provisions • Smoking and vaping prohibited on and within 3 m of bar and restaurant patios • Smoking and vaping prohibited on school grounds • Smoking and vaping prohibited within 9 m of doorways, air intakes or windows of enclosed public places and workplaces • Smoking and vaping prohibited on and within 20 m of playgrounds, beaches and sports fields Smoking and vaping prohibited on and within 9 m of outdoor trails Smoking and vaping prohibited in provincial parks (except for occupied campsites, golf courses, and designated smoking areas) Private Motor Vehicles An Act to Amend the Smoke-free Places Act • In force January 1, 2010 • Smoking and vaping prohibited in private motor vehicles with children under the age of 16 years Provision for municipalities No. Municipalities cannot pass bylaws related to - smoking.
 Some communities have adopted policies, but they have no authority to enforce them.
-Summary Legislation strong regarding both indoor and outdoor protection from SHS and vapour
+Summary • Legislation strong regarding both indoor and outdoor protection from SHS and vapour

-New Brunswick (2009) was the 5^{th} Canadian province/territory to pass smoke-free vehicle legislation, in addition to Nova Scotia (2007), Yukon Territory (2008), Ontario (2008),

-British Columbia (2008), Prince Edward Island (2009), Manitoba (2009), Saskatchewan (2010), Newfoundland and Labrador (2011), Alberta (2012) and Quebec (2015).
+New Brunswick (2009) was the 5th Canadian province/territory to pass smoke-free vehicle legislation, in addition to Nova Scotia (2007), Yukon Territory (2008), Ontario (2008), British Columbia (2008), Prince Edward Island (2009), Manitoba (2009), Saskatchewan (2010), Newfoundland and Labrador (2011), Alberta (2012) and Quebec (2015).
 The Northwest Territories and Nunavut do not have such legislation.